 My research is currently split between two main projects.
-The first of these proposes a co-evolutionary account of human moral psychology and choice ascription.
+The first of these proposes an evolutionary account of human moral psychology and choice ascription.
 This project will form the foundation for my dissertation proposal (to be given in Fall 2023).
 The second is an ongoing history of science project elucidating Darwin's argumentative strategy in his most famous work.
 Summaries of these two projects are provided below.
 Paper drafts for either of these two projects are available upon request.

 Explaining Folk Compatibilism: A Co-Evolutionary Account